Raising Awareness about Cancer in Primary Schools.

-We want to start from the future… the many children that will compose the modern Uganda.
-The selected approach for this new awareness campaign is a kind of TALENT SHOW FOR A CAUSE where an educational social circus performance is staged live and, as the venue occur into a school, followed by a simple custom-made quiz for the pupils with the award of tickets to the winners.
+We started from the future… the many children that will compose the modern Uganda.
+The selected approach for this awareness campaign was a kind of TALENT SHOW FOR A CAUSE where an educational social circus performance was staged live and, as the venue occur into a school, followed by a simple custom-made quiz for the pupils with the award of tickets to the winners.

 To make the situation familiar, “Okumanyiisa obulwadde bwa Kookolo mu baana”, will be performed at the same level of the public so, with direct contact, the artists have more power to convey the beauty of art and the educational messages.
 A presentation personalised for schoolchildren and, in this case, is the circus that reaches people and not vice versa.
 Like any show it has to deal with emotions, which are close and understandable to everyone regardless of their heritage.
 The artist must tell a story, show the feelings of the character, transmit passion, energy and the important thing is to be honest with the audience and always give the best.

 The vision of KHC is “A world of hope, love and care in which people living with HIV/AIDS, TB and or cancer can live their life to its fullness” and the organization intends to combat the dramatic percentages described above by providing the skills of its own experts, volunteers, economic resources and engage communities in a series of initiatives that can increase the awareness of the cancer problem to a large audience… we are very proud to be part of it!